We're here to help!

 We have put together some help, advice and links if you feel like you are struggling with your dysphoria, mental health, or other things related to your transition.
-Please note that we are only a shop so we have mostly selected resources put together by other people, these are their views and not our own.
+Please note that we are only a shop; we have mostly selected resources put together by other people so these are their views and not our own.
 We have contacted these people to let them know we have included their videos.
-We will add to this page as we go along and learn about new resources, so please let us know if you think anything should be added/updated/removed.
+If there are resources you think would be useful for others, please contact us and we can update the site.

 Coming out (or not!)

-Firstly it is very important to know that just because you have come out to yourself as trans, this does not mean that you NEED to come out to anyone else.
-If you feel like coming out may cause you to be kicked out of the place that you are living, or cause you physical or emotional harm, or just make life very difficult for you, it may be best for you to not come out to those people.
-This doesn’t make you any less valid or any less trans, it just means that you can stay safe until you are in a place or situation that will allow you to show who you are more.
+It is so important to know that just because you have come out to yourself as trans, this doesn’t mean that you NEED to come out to anyone else.
+If you feel like coming out may cause homelessness, emotional or physical harm, or make life very difficult for you in any other way, it may be best for you not to come out to those people.
+This doesn’t make you any less valid or any less trans, it just means that you can stay safe until you are in a place or situation that will allow you to show more of who you are.
 If you feel you cannot come out yet, having online or trusted friends that you can come out to and feel yourself with can be a great way to stay positive and express yourself.
+There are many people facing some of the same struggles as you.
 Please see our support groups in the quick links if this would help you!

 Being Trans in the Workplace